 The Agricultural and Extension Education programs require a minimum GRE combined General Test score of 300 and 4.0 or better on the GRE Analytical Writing Test.
 GRE scores can be waived for Masters applicants with the completion of a 3.0 GPA or higher in six credit hours of graduate-level courses.
 GRE scores are required for those applying to the doctoral program for Fall 2020 by the June 25 deadline only.
 The GRE is not required for those applying for admission to the doctoral program beginning Spring 2021.

 Letters of recommendation play an important role in the application process.
 Three strong letters of recommendation are expected.

 Prospective graduate students will draft a statement of purpose for graduate work.
 If the student intends to complete a thesis or dissertation, the statement should also indicate the nature of potential research work, including possible topics or questions, and minimally two professors from the Agricultural and Human Sciences department whose research areas potentially align with those possible research topics.

 Prospective students should plan to meet with faculty prior to submitting their applications to discuss the research with those professors and include those ideas in the statement.

 As part of the application process, you must arrange for all official transcripts of previous collegiate work to be sent to the Graduate School.
-You may also upload an electronic copy of your transcript(s) while waiting for the official transcripts.
+You may also upload an unofficial electronic copy of your transcript(s) while waiting for the official transcripts.
 While we can make an admission decision based on electronic copies, official copies are required for the final decision by the Graduate School.

 Mail transcripts to: